AliRezaJoodi/8051_Projects/MotorDriver_UnipolarStepperMotor_RS232/README.md

 Computer Interfacing:	TTL UART to RS232 Converter
 Computer Software:	Matlab

-Note: the microcontroller has the role of UART to parallel converter
+Note: the microcontroller's role  is a UART to parallel converter
 Note: Included schematic and PCB layout with Proteus
 Note: It's a prototype and should get better